 Mar.
 18-22 in Los Angeles, CA

 Range from $50 for early bird one-day pass registrations to $1,270 for non-IEEE member full-event passes bought the day of the event.
+This is one of our favorite augmented and virtual reality conferences in L.A.

 The IEEE VR conference in L.A. will include talks about creating usable interfaces with AR technology, software design, and education within the AR and VR spaces.
 They are looking for papers on topics such as tracking and sensing tech, display improvements, and more.
 There will also be a doctoral consortium.
 Best of all, they have a large amount of time set aside for live demos.